 Prior to joining ALDF, Pam was in private practice and co-taught the first animal law course at the University of Wisconsin-Madison.
 While in law school, she cofounded Sheltering Animals of Abuse Victims (SAAV), a nonprofit animal protection organization dedicated to recognizing the role of animals in family violence.
 Pam is a frequent writer and speaker on animal law related issues, and has testified on a congressional panel regarding a federal Farm Animals Anti-Cruelty Act.
 She is frequently invited to be a guest judge at the National Animal Law Competition- most recently held at UCLA and Harvard Law Schools.
 Pam is currently co-authoring a book about animal law with Joyce Tischler and Kathy Hessler.

-Kelly Levenda is an Animal Law Program Fellow and a 2013 graduate of Lewis and Clark Law School in Portland, Oregon.
+Kelly Levenda is a Staff Attorney and a 2013 graduate of Lewis and Clark Law School in Portland, Oregon.
 During law school, she completed a research project on federal and state laws for Minnesota Voters for Animal Protection and participated as a Source Checker and Associate Editor on Animal Law Review.
 She served as Co-Director of the school’s Student Animal Legal Defense Fund Chapter, where she organized MeatOut, an annual vegan barbeque, and compiled the group’s bi-weekly Action Alerts that include animal related news, events, jobs, and volunteer opportunities.
 Kelly also worked with Farm Sanctuary on the Someone Project, where she compiled a scientific survey of cognitive abilities of animals through Lewis and Clark’s Animal Law Clinic.

 Kelly completed her Bachelor’s Degree at University of Illinois where she studied Animal Science.
 She has been active in the animal protection movement her entire adult life, and is dedicated to helping animals through her career.
 She completed an animal behavior research project at the Champaign County Humane Society, was an active member of the University of Illinois Campus Vegetarian Society, and volunteered for Mercy for Animals.
 Her paper, “Legislation to Protect the Welfare of Fish,” which addresses the capacity of fish to feel pain, was published in Animal Law Review.
 She hopes to continue using her scientific background to improve conditions on farms for farmed animals.